mainkoon81/Study-Autonomous-Car-Prep-02/README.md

 When you were writing Python programs to store and manipulate matrices, you used Python lists.
 C++ vectors are just like Python lists.
 But hold on!
 C++ also has something called a list.
 But this is where things get confusing.
 However, C++ lists do not work the same way as Python lists.
 C++ lists and C++ vectors are both in a family of structures called **sequence containers**.
 These containers allow you to store values in series and then access those values.
 C++ has a handful of sequence containers including **lists**, **vectors**, and **arrays**.

+> **empty vectors**
-The vector type definition has a funny looking syntax because you also need to **declare** what kind of values will go inside the **vector** such as int, char, float, string, etc....for example of declaring,
+The vector type definition has a funny looking syntax because you also need to **declare** what kind of values will go inside the **vector** such as int, char, float, string, etc....for an example of declaring an empty vectors...
 ```
 #include <vector>